 There are two main areas of bars and clubs on the island:

 » St Lawrence Gap – On the South coast of Barbados is this busy, vibrant street of bars and clubs.
-This is perhaps the busiest place on the island at which to party the night away.
+Favorite is perhaps the most active place on the island at which to party the night away.
 Although most of our bars tend to boast a Bajan ambiance, here you can also find Mexican, Irish, Indian, English, and American.

 » Merrymen – calypso